 There are three Passing Types to the new Skill-Based System.
 According to the game itself, the function of each passing type is:

-• Placement: Enables control over the placement of the pass within the target area, and finer control over pass strength.
+- Placement: This enables control over the placement of the pass within the target area and finer control over pass strength.

-• Placement & Accuracy: Enables control over the placement of the pass within the target area, and finer control over pass strength and accuracy.
+- Placement & Accuracy: This enables control over the placement of the pass within the target area and finer control over pass strength and accuracy.

-• Classic: Disables the Skill-Based Passing mechanic in favor of the classic Madden passing.
+- Classic: Disables the Skill-Based Passing mechanic favoring the classic Madden passing.

-When you first launch the game, you’ll have to do a tutorial which will introduce you to the basics of Skill Based Passing.
+When you first launch the game, you’ll have to do a tutorial introducing you to the basics of Skill-Based Passing.
 This tutorial will allow you to get the hang of things.

-If you choose the Placement type, you’ll see a small circle appear within the shaded circle around the receiver.
-The shaded circle represents the catch radius of the receiver while the smaller circle is where you are telling the ball to go (using left stick).
+If you choose the Placement type, you’ll see a small circle within the shaded circle around the receiver.
+The shaded circle represents the catch radius of the receiver, while the smaller circle is where you are telling the ball to go (using the left stick).

-On top of that, you’ll have a Power Meter which will show you the exact power you’re throwing the ball with.
+This way, you can choose exactly where the ball will land within the target area.
+You’ll also have a Power Meter that will show you the exact power you’re throwing the ball with.

-If you choose the Placement & Accuracy type, everything will be the same except the Power Meter.
-The Power Meter will now have three separate colors to it: Yellow, Blue and Green.
+If you choose the Placement & Accuracy type, everything will be the same except the Power Meter, which will now have three separate colors: Yellow, Blue, and Green.

 These three colors represent the accuracy of your throw.
 If you land the arrow in the green area, your pass will have the highest accuracy.

-Keeping this information in mind, it’s better to go with the Placement & Accuracy type instead of just Placement.
-It may take you a bit of time to master the Power Meter, but once you do, your passes will become much more precise.
+Considering this information, it’s better to go with the Placement & Accuracy type instead of just Placement.
+It may take some time to master the Power Meter, but once you do, your passes will become much more precise.

 Types of Passes in Madden NFL 23

-As the name suggests, when you perform the High Pass throw, the ball will go high up in the air.
+As the name suggests, the ball will go high up in the air when you perform the High Pass throw.
 This will eliminate any opportunity for underneath defenders to intercept your pass.

 The High Pass comes in especially handy when you’re trying to throw seam routes or hitting a receiver present at the back of the end zone.